mwangdakota/pages-uswds-jekyll/pages/resources/awardees/phase-1/apply.md

 ## Submission info

 - A company may submit a Phase II proposal anytime between six (6) months and two years (24 months) after the start date of the relevant Phase I award.
 The start date can be found on your Phase I award letter.
 - There are quarterly deadlines for submission of a Phase II proposal.
-The next submission date is {{ site.next_deadline }}.
+The next submission date is {{ site.next_deadline }}.<br>
 Subsequent submission window closing dates are as follows:<br>
 {{ site.solicitation_window_2 }}<br>
 {{ site.solicitation_window_3 }}<br>